LucasWanJZ/DH-based-Cross-Protocol-Attack-on-TLS/README.md

 # DH-based Cross-Protocol Attack on TLS

 This repository demonstrates a cross-protocol attack on TLS exploiting a Diffie-Hellman (DH) parameter weakness.

 # Requirements:

-    OpenSSL 1.1.1 (compiled from source)
-    GCC compiler
+    OpenSSL 1.1.1 (has been modified to demonstrate this attack efficiently) GCC compiler
     Wireshark for network traffic analysis

+    OpenSSL modification :
+    - Server uses fixed private key
+    - Client accept 1 as the value of plain DH public key

 # How it Works: